 - 1. Burden of Proof: When additional information is needed, the Practitioner requesting clinical privileges must furnish all information and other supporting documents needed for a proper evaluation of qualifications, professional competence, conduct, and ethics.
 The information must be complete, accurate, and verifiable.
 If questions arise, the requesting Practitioner is responsible for furnishing information to clarify concerns or issues on qualifications.
 Failure to provide necessary information within 30 days of request may result in denial of clinical privileges. - 2.
 Requests in Writing: All requests for clinical privileges must be made in writing by the Practitioner and include a statement of the specific privileges being requested in a format approved by the Medical Staff. - 3.
 Credentialing Application: The Practitioner applying for initial clinical privileges must submit a complete application for privileges that includes: - a.
-Complete appointment information as outlined in Article VII. - b.
-Application for clinical privileges as outlined in this Article.
+Complete appointment information as outlined in Section 2 of Article VI. - b.
+Application for clinical privileges as outlined in this Article. - c.

-- c.
 Evidence of professional training and experience in support of privileges requested. - d.
 A statement of the Practitioner's physical and mental health status as it relates to Practitioner's ability to function within privileges.
-This must be confirmed by a physician acceptable to the Medical Staff.
-Reasonable evidence of health status may be required by the Executive Session of the Executive Council of the Medical Staff for Credentialing and Privileging. - e.
+This must be confirmed by a physician acceptable to the Organized Medical Staff.
+Reasonable evidence of health status may be required by the Executive Committee of the Medical Staff. - e.
 A statement of the current status of all licenses and certifications held. - f.
-A description of any and all (1) sanctions, including those by a hospital, state licensing agency or any other professional health care organization/professional organization/society; (2) voluntary or involuntary relinquishment of licensure or registration; (3) malpractice claims, suits or settlements (e.g. final judgment or settlements); and (4) reduction or loss of privileges at any other hospital within fifteen (15) days of the adverse action. - g.
+A description of any and all (1) sanctions, including those by a hospital, state licensing agency or any other professional health care organization/professional organization/society; (2) voluntary or involuntary relinquishment of licensure or registration; (3) malpractice claims, suits or settlements (e.g. final judgment or settlements); and (4) reduction or loss of privileges at any other hospital within 15 days of the adverse action. - g.
 Names of other hospitals at which privileges are held and requests for copies of current privileges held. - h.
-Names and addresses of references qualified to provide authoritative information regarding training, experience, competence, health status, and fulfillment of obligations as a Medical Staff member within the privileges requested. - Evidence of successful completion of an approved BLS for Healthcare Providers program meeting the established criteria of the American Heart Association.
-Providers of Telemedicine and Teleconsultation do not need to have current BLS at this facility. - 4.
+Names and addresses of references qualified to provide authoritative information regarding training, experience, competence, health status, and fulfillment of obligations as a Medical Staff member within the privileges requested.

+- i.
+Evidence of successful completion of an approved BLS program meeting the criteria of the American Heart Association. - j.
+Current DEA/State CDS registrations. - 4.
 Bylaws Receipt and Pledge: Prior to the granting of clinical privileges, Medical Staff members or applicants must pledge to provide for continuous care of their patients and agree to abide by the professional obligations in accordance with the Bylaws and Rules. - 5.
-Moderate Sedation and Airway Management: To qualify for moderate sedation and airway management privileges, the Practitioner must have specific, approved clinical privileges and acknowledge that s/he has received a copy of Moderate Sedation by Non-Anesthesia Providers MCM 653-100-002 and MCM 653-100-001, Out of OR Airway Management and agrees to the guidelines outlined in these policies
+Moderate Sedation: To qualify for moderate sedation privileges, the Practitioner must have specific, approved clinical privileges and acknowledge that he/she has received a copy of Moderate Sedation by Non-Anesthesia Providers policy and agree to the guidelines outlined in the policy. - 6.
+Out of Operating Room Airway Management (OOORAM): To obtain OOORAM clinical privileges, the practitioner must demonstrate competency as outlined in VHA policy and facility policy "Out of Operating Room Airway Management."

-Section 8.03 Process and Requirement for Requesting Renewal of Clinical Privileges
+Section 8.03 Process and Requirement for Requesting Renewal of Clinical Privileges / Scope of Practice